Kholid060/projectile/README.md

 # Projectile

-An app to manage your JavaScript projects with GUI
+An app that will help you to manage your JavaScript projects with GUI

 ![Projectile logo](./buildResources/image.png)